 An Extraordinary General Meeting (EGM) may be called at any time during the year, by at least three fully paid up members of the Club, to discuss urgent issues which would impact on the smooth running of the OMRC.

-Club members may suggest changes to this Constitution at any time during the year, but not later than 14 days before the date of the AGM.
+Club members may suggest changes to this Constitution at any time during the year.

 Club members will receive an individual copy of the revised Constitution and a reference copy will also be placed on the Club noticeboard.